njazz/rowguelike/README.md

 // Macros to define lambdas like MACRO_NAME_FN { ... }
 #define COLLIDER_FN +[](const EntityId &receiver, const EntityId peer)
-#define TEST_HIT TestHit(receiver, peer)
 #define INPUTHANDLER_FN +[](const EntityId &receiver, const RawInput &rawInput)
 #define TIMER_FN +[](const EntityId &receiver)

+// Use 'if (TEST_HIT) {}' inside COLLIDER_FN
+#define TEST_HIT TestHit(receiver, peer)

 // NB: The frame is NOT cleared by the engine so you would probably need an Actor for the background

-// Pre-built ActorsBuilders:
+// Pre-built ActorsBuilders in 'A' namespace:
-Engine::ActorBuilder Background()                       // Fills screen with spaces Engine::ActorBuilder PlayerChar(const char *c = "#")    // Movable player displayed as char
+Engine::ActorBuilder A::Background()                       // Fills screen with spaces
+Engine::ActorBuilder A::PlayerChar(const char *c = "#")    // Movable player displayed as char

 // Accessing Actors
 // NB: store a custom reference on Actor construction like ... .make().tag(10) to reuse it later